arrai-innovations/django-view-manager/README.md

             0003_add_date_to_employee_likes.py
         <folder>sql</folder>
             view-employees_employeelikes-0002.sql
-            view-employees_employeelikes-0003.sql
+            view-employees_employeelikes-latest.sql
         __init__.py
         apps.py
         models.py
 </pre>

-The numbers in the sql filenames are associated to the corresponding numbers in the migrations.
+The numbers in a filename are associated to the corresponding migration number, and are meant to be historic.

 ## Usage